Eastern and Southern Africa Regional Network Initiative

 The Eastern and Southern Africa Region (ESA) includes about half of the population in sub-Saharan Africa, and fertility levels remain high, particularly in East African countries.
 Child and maternal mortality rates in the region came down in the Millennium Development Goal (MDG) era, but a substantial challenge remains in all ESA countries, and achieving the Sustainable Development Goal (SDG) targets are within reach only if robust evidence drives the implementation of appropriate, effective and efficient interventions, and responds to complementary challenges related to adolescent sexual and reproductive health, equity in access to quality health services and gender equality.
 This includes, but is not limited to, past fertility trends that have resulted in a large cohort of adolescents in need of services.

-The new CD2030 ESA regional network is hosted by Africa Population Health Research Center, and has the following main goals:
+The new CD2030 ESA regional network is hosted by African Population Health Research Center, and has the following main goals:

 - strengthening the evidence in support of RMNCAH and nutrition programs through multi-country studies